mnowotnik/noteflow.nvim/README.md

 - Quickly change a word into a reference (wikilink with a description)
 - Limited additional markdown support (wikilink highlighting etc.)
 - Autocompletion based on omnifunc

+Check out usage example on this [ascii cast](https://asciinema.org/a/405771).

 ## Requirements